bbauska/meta-react-basics/README.md

 // ...
 ```

-Next, create a handlePlay function inside the Game component that will
+<p>Next, create a handlePlay function inside the Game component that will
 be called by the Board component to update the game.
 Pass xIsNext,
-currentSquares and handlePlay as props to the Board component:
+currentSquares and handlePlay as props to the Board component:</p>

 <details open>
   <summary>React code:</summary>